Written by Donna Bonfield | 16th February 2026

 Choose the right mediator

 The success of mediation will depend on the mediator.
-Choose a skilled, neutral professional without any ties to the organisation, who can navigate sensitive issues without bias.
+Choose a skilled, neutral professional with no connection to the individuals without any ties to the organisation, who can navigate sensitive issues without bias.

 You will want to find mediators with formal training in workplace mediation and conflict resolution.